 (This is a “now page” – encouraged and inspired by Derek Sivers, and if you have your own site, you should make one, too.)

-Chris Burnett Quintet – It’s official, please mark your calendar now.
-CbQ will perform on the First Saturdays, January through December in 2018 at Black Dolphin.
-CbQ is Christopher Burnett, alto saxophone; Charles Gatschet, guitar; Roger Wilder, piano; Dom Sanders, bass; and Clarence Smith, drums.
-CbQ plays original compositions and select works by other composers.
-We hope to see you at these concerts.
-To learn more and see the complete schedule visit the link:
+Christopher Burnett Quintet – CbQ performs on the First Saturdays, January through December in 2018 at Black Dolphin.
+The thesis of this residency is parallel to that of the history of modern jazz – to develop beyond an assemblage of great individual players into an established group.
+CbQ is Christopher Burnett, alto saxophone; Charles Gatschet, guitar; Roger Wilder, piano; Dominique Sanders, bass; and Clarence Smith, drums.
+CbQ plays Burnett original compositions and select masterworks.
+We are planning to record at the end of the year and hope to see you at these concerts.
+To learn more about CbQ and see the complete schedule visit the link:

 Terri Burnett Flute – T continues to perform with the University of Saint Mary community wind ensemble under the direction of Dr. Bill Krusemark.
-Her last performance was their annual Halloween Concert, and the group is preparing music for the Christmas Holiday Concert, December 5.
-The First City Flutes will resume performing after Advent.
+Her last performance was the Christmas Holiday Concert, December 5 and they are preparing for the Spring Concert.
+The First City Flutes have resumed rehearsals and T now leads a quartet from within the larger group.
 Also, see the link:

-Burnett Publishing – Two new publications are available as digital downloads from Sheet Music Plus (Hal Leonard Publishing).
-“Major Tetrachords for Band – Mastering Scales – Part 1” and “Harmonic Minor Scale and Jazz – Applying jazz theory to the ii-V-i progression in any minor key” are applied clinics with lesson plans, scores, and individual parts.
+Burnett Publishing – Two new student jazz ensemble arrangements, “Raconteur (The Storyteller)” and “Villages” are available as digital downloads from Sheet Music Plus (Hal Leonard Publishing).
+Along with: “Major Tetrachords for Band – Mastering Scales – Part 1” and “Harmonic Minor Scale and Jazz – Applying jazz theory to the ii-V-i progression in any minor key” – both are applied music clinics with lesson plans, scores, and individual parts.
 Visit the link for these items and other updates:

-Jazz Artistry Now – Look for Scott Yanow’s review of “The Time Verses” by David Binney soon.
-Read the editorial preview, listen, and learn more about the release at the link:
+Jazz Artistry Now – Look for Scott Yanow’s latest reviews.
+Read the editorial preview, listen, and learn more about now music at the link:

 # # #